 After initial runs of the Experiment 4 simulations reported below, we repeated them with values of each of the four pollen-related parameters (marked (*) in Table 2) set to ten times the value shown in Table 2 to check for sampling error effects caused by the small values of some of these values.
 This across-the-board multiplication by 10 preserves the ratios Waser notes are important (see our section Model parameter values above).
 Our re-runs produced the same qualitative results as the original runs reported here, giving us confidence that our results are not affected by stochastic sampling issues.

-Experiments
+Pollen Clogging Experiments

 As mentioned above, Waser (1978) had introduced plant refuges into his model in an attempt to promote the stable coexistence of two species of flowers (Experiment 4 in his paper).
 He allowed pollen from each species to clog the stigmas of the other species and found that, despite the presence of the refuges, one plant species would still go to fixation in his simulations after a small number of generations, completely wiping out the other species.
 We re-run this scenario (symmetric clogging) in Case 1 below, and find the same result.
-However, we also examine cases of asymmetric clogging (species X clogs species Y, but species Y does not clog species X) in Cases 2&3, and symmetric non-clogging (neither species clogs the other) in Case 4.
+However, we also examine cases of asymmetric clogging (species X clogs species Y, but species Y does not clog species X) in Case 2, and symmetric non-clogging (neither species clogs the other) in Case 3.

+We ran 100 replicates of each case for each of the two foraging strategies, Forage Nearest Flower (FNF) and Forage Anywhere (FAW).
 Results of these experiments are detailed in the next section.

-[TO DO...]
+Environment Size Experiments

+To gain further insight into the dynamics of our model under Cases 1-3, we conducted a further set of experiments to investigate whether any observed fixation of one species at the expense of the other was the outcome of an actively driven process, or merely due to the model’s stochastic dynamics acting upon a finite population.

+If, in any of the cases, one of the flower species tends to go to fixation purely as the result of stochastic dynamics, we would expect that the mean time required to reach fixation would depend upon the initial number of flowers in the environment.

+We therefore ran a further series of experiments, for each of the three cases, where we varied the environment size while keeping the plant density constant (therefore also varying the number of plants).
+The environment sizes investigated were: 50x50, 100x100, 150x150, 200x200, 250x250, 300x300, and 400x400 pdu.
+For each environment size, the initial number of plants at the start of each foraging phase, and the number of pollinators, were set such that the densities of flowers and pollinators matched those used in the previous experiments.
+The refuge sizes for the two plant species were also scaled according to the environment size.
+See Table 3 for details.
+All other parameters were set as they were in the previous experiments (Table 2).

+We ran 100 replicates of each environment size configuration for each of the two foraging strategies, Forage Nearest Flower (FNF) and Forage Anywhere (FAW).
+Results of these experiments are detailed in the next section.